cosmos/ibc/spec/ics-23-vector-commitments/README.md

 Commitments are instantiated with particular *key* and *value* types, which are assumed to be arbitrary serializable data.

+A *negligible function* is a function that grows more slowly than the reciprocal of every positive polynomial, as defined [here](https://en.wikipedia.org/wiki/Negligible_function).

 ## Desired Properties

 This document only defines desired properties, not a concrete implementation — see "Properties" below.